Can we create education that evolves human consciousness? Or will schooling continue to reproduce a toxic worldview and state of mind?

-My teenage daughters and other young people are inheriting a complex world fueled by uncertainty and fear.
+The world is growing increasingly complex.
+Humans have spent centuries manipulating the natural world with our technology and we see the shadow effects every day in pollution, plastic in the oceans, and soil degradation.
+People are addicted to fear of the unknown.
+My teenage daughters are inheriting this world.
 The people in positions of power are trying to fix the deplorable state of the world with outdated worldviews that created many of the problems in the first place.
-Remember Einstein’s famous quote?

 Bias Against the Self Educated

-There are so many examples that show some of the most innovative people have been self educated: Buckminster Fuller, Steve Jobs, Sir Richard Branson, Thomas Edison, Jane Goodall, Malcolm X, Walt Disney, Agatha Christie, and many more.
-Yet, we’ve come to expect people in a position of power and authority to have impressive schooling credentials, even if many successful entrepreneurs do not.
+Most truly innovative people have been self educated: Buckminster Fuller, Steve Jobs, Sir Richard Branson, Thomas Edison, Jane Goodall, Malcolm X, Walt Disney, Agatha Christie, and many more.
+Yet, we expect people in a position of power and authority to have impressive schooling credentials, even if many successful entrepreneurs do not.

 The people who are in charge and making the decisions for all of us?
 Highly schooled.
 Look at the U.S. House of Representatives.
 Since the 1960s, no less than 94% of the members of Congress have had a bachelors degree and 72% of the members of the current House have a graduate degree.
 Every President since 1953 has had a bachelor’s degree.
 If schooling produced wisdom, one would expect wise policies that foresee the long-range implications of choices being made.
 Do you see much wisdom in the policies being advocated?